tdebaets/streamripper/README.md

 * Fix for Streamripper not picking up HTTP header fields whose name starts with a lowercase character.
 This is particularly an issue for streams that redirect to a different location by including a lowercase `location:` field in their HTTP response. (backport of commits [751a231](../../commit/751a231) and [f6c9637](../../commit/f6c9637) from the main branch)
 * Fix for Streamripper immediately crashing at startup.
 This is because the pre-compiled version of GLib that is included in the repository was compiled with a different version of the C runtime library (CRT) than the version of the CRT used by Streamripper.
 As a result, some variables that have been allocated in the main application code can't just be passed to GLib (and vice versa).
 This was fixed by replacing some GLib library calls in the application code with their CRT counterparts.
+* Fix for `SR_ERROR_PARSE_FAILURE` when trying to rip a stream whose URL contains one or more colon characters.
+* Not including the host port anymore in the HTTP GET request when it's the default port 80, since some web servers seem to return a `404` response when port 80 is explicitly specified in the request.
 * Added Visual Studio 2008 project files, resulting from automatic conversion of the existing VC++ 6 projects, and further modified to make them build successfully.

 Obtaining the source code